Skip to main navigationSkip to main content

 • Introduction to the Admin Tool

-• Consent Tool (This training session is for KHIE Admins associated with Part 2 Programs).
+• Consent Tool* (This training session is for KHIE Admins associated with Part 2 SUD Programs).

 When will KHIE Admins get access to the Admin Tool?

 You will be given ample time to provide access and train your authorized users.
-We encourage all KHIE Admins to provision their organization's authorized users by March 1, 2026, to ensure ample time for users to receive training.
-During the month of March, KHIE will also offer training sessions for organizations' users.
-These sessions will be similar in format to the training sessions offered to KHIE Admins.
+We encourage all KHIE Admins to provision their organization's authorized users by March 1, 2026, to ensure enough time for users to receive training.
+During the month of March, KHIE will offer training sessions for organizations' users, too.
+These sessions will be formatted similar to the training sessions offered to KHIE Admins.

-Will KHIE Admins receive a "description" of what each "service" is?
+Will KHIE Admins receive a description of each service?

-User guides and other pertinent information will be posted to the KHIE website and will be available in the Admin Tool.
-Additionally, we will email training materials to all KHIE Admins.
+User guides and other pertinent information will be posted to the KHIE website and will be available in the KHIE Admin Tool.

-Will KHIE provide Admins with a list of their organization's current ePartnerViewer portal users?
+Will KHIE Admins receive a list of their organization's current ePartnerViewer users?

-Yes, we will provide a list of your current users.
-We encourage you to t.
-We encourage you to take this opportunity to determine if more users would benefit It's a from KHIE Services.
+Yes, KHIE will provide a list of your current ePartnerViewer users.
+We encourage you to take this opportunity to determine if more users would benefit from KHIE Services.

-Will KHIE Admin's current login information remain the same for the new HIE Admin Portal?
+Will KHIE Admins' current login information remain the same for the new Admin Portal?

 The login process will not be managed through the state's Kentucky Online Gateway (KOG).
 Therefore, KHIE Admins will be required to create a password and set up two-factor authentication for their accounts.